Pidem/Pidem.github.io/index.md

 I started in applied math and material science at École des Ponts ParisTech where the curriculum was heavy on continuum mechanics, numerical modeling, and PDEs.
 No CS degree, but it turns out that learning to model physical systems is a better foundation for AI than most people think.
 At Columbia, I did an M.S. in Management Science & Engineering, a joint program between the engineering school and the business school - half optimization and analytics, half strategy.
 That combination shaped how I work: I think in models, but I make decisions in business terms.

 I broke into tech through consulting, but what I actually wanted was to build things with real impact.
-So I joined a medical device company and started putting AI into clinical products: this work led to a [US patent](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/20210256267).
+So I joined a medical device company and started putting AI into clinical products: one of the projects led to a [US patent](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/20210256267).
 I've been in healthcare AI since, across AWS Professional Services, a GenAI-focused AWS partner, and now the AWS Healthcare & Life Sciences team.

 I speak English 🇺🇸, German 🇩🇪, French 🇫🇷, and Spanish 🇪🇸